ZhongkaiSun/SEGOGOGO/Gator Delivery Sprint3.md

 For our Gator Delivery project, we implemented several pages using **HTML, CSS, JavaScript**, and **Bootstrap 5** in the front-end part:

-- Home page: Base of our application, lead to another subpage.
-Includes functions like searching and paging.
+- Home page: Base of our application, lead to other subpages.
+Includes functions like searching, paging and checkout.

 - History page: List previous orders and their details.

 - Login page: Users can log in to accounts with a username and password.

-- Sign-up page: Users can sign-up for an account with their name, email, and create their password.
+- Sign-up page: Users can sign up for an account with their name, email, and create their password.
+We also add email validation and password checking here.

 - Account information page: Users can review and change their personal information.

-- Payment information page: Users can store and change their card information.
+- Payment information page: Users can review and change their payment information.
+Add function to check login status using cookie.

 - Change password page: Users can change their password if they forget it.

-- Restaurant page: Show up the information  of the restaurants
+- Restaurant page: Show up the menu of restaurants.

-- Restaurant cusine page: Display the cosine of a restaurant.
+- Restaurant cuisine page: Display restaurants of certain kind of cuisine.

 The main workload is connected to the back-end, at stages 2-3.

--  Home page: Add the new shopping cart Botton, which can display the items that we want to order.
+-  Home page: Add the new shopping cart bottom, which can display the items that we want to order.
 Also, it has the checkout button to send the order messages to the server.
-Add the navigator of restaurant category to jump to the different types of restaurants like American, Asian, Coffee& Tea, etc.
+Add the navigator of restaurant category to jump to different types of restaurants, like American, Asian, Coffee& Tea, etc.

-- Login page: Using the ajax method sends the user's information to the server and receives the token message from the back-end.
-If it is successful, the cookie will store the token and show up an alert saying successful.
+- Login page: Using the ajax method to send user's information to the server and receive token message from the back-end.
+If it is successful, token will be stored in the cookie and show up an alert saying successful.
 Then go to the home page in logged-in status.

-- Sign-up page: After users click the button of submitting, it will send the information to the server.
+- Sign-up page: After users click the submit button, it will send the information to the server.

 - Account information page: It will get the information from the server thought token, and it shows up at the place of the holder so that the user can modify it.
-Also, it can save to the server.
+Also, it can send information back to server to save it.

-- Restaurant page: Get the restaurant information from the server through the restaurant name.
+- Restaurant page: Get the restaurant basic information and menu from the server through the restaurant name.

-- Restaurant cusine page:  Get the cusine information from the server through the restaurant name.
+- Restaurant cuisine page: Send the cuisine information to the server and get restaurant list of certain kind of cuisine.

 - History page: Using the cookie's token to get and list previous orders and their details from the server.